 “Its companions on the flats are usually Herons, but Gulls will often persecute it for, it appears, its very mystery and unearthliness, as though offended like a vulgar mob by the radiance and purity of its shining dress”

 …and this passage is included in his description of the the Red-Necked Phalarope:

-Massingham’s adjectives are often avuncular rather that scientific.
-It is as though he is describing the quirks of wayward children, rather than birds.
-But his descriptions are also vivid and precise – and when it does spill over into anthropomorphism, it is often charming and often funny.
-Unfortunately this charm and wit may go hand in hand with some dodgy politics.
+It is as though Massingham is describing the quirks of wayward children, rather than birds, and there is some charm in this eccentricity.
+Unfortunately, this charm may go hand in hand with some dodgy politics.

 H.J.
 Massingham (1888 – 1952) wrote mainly about rural subjects and agriculture.
 After being educated at Westminster and Oxford he became a journalist, he knocked about a bit with DH Lawrence, and by the 1930s he was writing extensively and almost exclusively on rural matters.

-The ruralist revival of the 1920s and 1930s, of which Massingham was part, was a reaction to industrialization and the perceived failures of liberal modernity.
-It was often mixed up in some of the the more eccentric far right politics of the age – especially in its emotional, and reactionary, belief in ‘the soil’ as the basis of society.
-The best known figure who represents this tendency was Henry Williamson, the author of Tarka The Otter, who was a fascist sympathizer and supporter of Mosley.
-Another key figure in this revival was Rolf Gardiner – a champion of morris dancing, a proselytizer for organic farming, a fan of naturalism and someone who had way too much time for Nazi theories on race and soil.
+The ruralist revival of the 1920s and 1930s, of which Massingham was part, was often mixed up in some of the more eccentric far-right politics of the age – especially in its emotional and reactionary belief in ‘the soil’ as the basis of society.
+The best-known figure who represents this tendency was Henry Williamson, the author of Tarka The Otter, who was a fascist sympathizer and supporter of Mosley.
+Another key figure in this revival was Rolf Gardiner a champion of morris dancing, a proselytizer for organic farming, a fan of naturalism and someone who had way too much time for Nazi theories on race and soil.